Promoting the Arts

 Azusa Conservatory of Music

-This program is sponsored in partnership with APU’s School of Music and the Center for Academic Service Learning and Research, and in collaboration with Citrus College.
+This program is sponsored in partnership with APU’s School of Music and the Center for Academic Service-Learning, and in collaboration with Citrus College.
 APU students enrolled in a variety of music education courses participate in service learning as teachers for the conservatory.

 The conservatory is designed to provide instrumental and choral instruction to Azusa families who might not otherwise have the opportunity to receive formal music training.
 The program concludes each semester with a major recital where the students showcase their musical talent for family and friends.
 To support families that are unable to purchase or rent an instrument, an ongoing instrument drive was established and donations are accepted for both new and used instruments.